Universal-Connect-Project/ucw-app/PREFERENCES.md

 ## Preference Settings

-Below we will explain what some of the settings mean.
+Below are details regarding what each setting means.

 `defaultProvider` (`string`) - This allows you to set the default aggregator for all connections.